 As indicated by the tables appearing below, in addition to the foregoing compensation, each executive also participates in non-tax-qualified deferred compensation arrangements.
 The Compensation Committee considers deferred compensation arrangements to be appropriate for a corporation of the Company's size, and, in light of the moderate salaries and long service and historical results of management, believes that the amounts have been set at reasonable levels, particularly in light of the fact that the Company does not provide tax-qualified retirement arrangements for these executives.
-The Compensation Committee does not believe it is appropriate to offset these benefits by the value received from equity and other performance-based compensation because these arrangements serve different purposes and both are at levels the Compensation Committee believes to be reasonable.
-A detailed description of how the deferred compensation arrangements operate is set forth below in the two paragraphs under the "Nonqualified Deferred Compensation" table.
+A detailed description of how the deferred compensation" table.
+For 2018 (and for the previous eight years), Mr. Messmer has requested, and the Compensation Committee has agreed, that no amount be allocated to him under the Company's Deferred Compensation Plan and that he not receive any above-market or preferential interest on his accrued amounts.

 Various agreements, as described elsewhere in this proxy statement, provide for severance benefits in the event of a termination of employment before or after a change in control.
 (See the discussion below in connection with the "Nonqualified Deferred Compensation" table and the discussion below under the heading "Employment Agreement and Potential Payments upon Termination or Change in Control.")
-As indicated by such text, the triggering events and benefits vary among each such arrangement, plan or agreement.
+As indicated by such text, the triggering events and benefits vary among each such arrangement, plan or agreement, and no executive officer is entitled to an excise tax gross-up payment.
 Such triggering events and benefits were selected by the Compensation Committee in light of competitive conditions and customary practices at the time of their implementation, and the Compensation Committee believes that they continue to be reasonable.